|Add a user||User preferences|

 An administrator can manage all aspects of MAAS, whereas a non-administrator user can perform a subset of tasks on machines they acquire and deploy.
-A non-admin user is also limited in the details they can view, such as nodes allocated to other users, and they have no access to the global settings page in the web UI nor any of the equivalent API calls from the command line.
+MAAS limits the details a non-admin user can view, such as nodes allocated to other users.
+Also, non-admin users cannot access the global settings page in the web UI, nor any of the equivalent API calls from the command line.

 Clicking the MAAS username in the top right corner will show that user’s preferences.

-Before a user can deploy a machine they must import at least one public SSH key into MAAS.
-This is so the deployed machine can be accessed.
-Obviously the user will need to be in possession of the corresponding private key.
+Before a user can deploy a machine, they must import at least one public SSH key into MAAS.
+This key allows the user to access the deployed machine.
+The user must possess the corresponding private key.
 See Public key authentication (ssh.com) if you’re not familiar with SSH keys.

-An initial SSH key is normally imported during a user’s initial login to the web UI (see Configuration journey).
+The user normally imports their initial SSH key on the first login to the web UI (see Configuration journey).

 id_rsa.pub, into the ‘Public key’ field.
 Click ‘Import’ to add the key to MAAS.